3F/LuNari/Readme.md

 }
 ```

-Flexible binding with **any exported function of library**, even if it's not provided today:
+Flexible binding with any exported function of library, even if it's not provided today:

 ```csharp
 // custom binding: